wade-fs/fsmud/README.md

 # FSMUD - Fantasy Scripted Multi-User Dungeon

 FSMUD is a multi-user dungeon (MUD) game built with Go and JavaScript (via the V8 engine).
-It combines Go's high performance with JavaScript's flexibility, offering an extensible framework for text-based adventure gaming.
-Players can connect via WebSocket or Telnet to explore a virtual world, fight NPCs, collect items, and interact with others.
+It combines the high performance of Go with the flexibility of JavaScript to provide an extensible framework for creating text-based adventure games.
+Players can connect to the virtual world via WebSocket or Telnet to explore areas, fight NPCs, collect items, and interact with other players.

 ## Features
-- **Multi-protocol support:** WebSocket and Telnet clients.
+- **Multi-protocol support**: Supports WebSocket and Telnet clients.
-- **Dynamic scripting:** Game logic implemented in JavaScript (V8 engine) for rapid development and modification.
+- **Dynamic Script**: Game logic is implemented using JavaScript (V8 engine), which facilitates rapid development and modification.
-- **Persistent storage:** Player data saved as JSON files using UUIDs as keys.
+- **Persistent Storage**: Player data is saved as JSON files using UUID as key.
-- **Multi-language support:** English (en) and Chinese (zh), switchable with `set lang`.
+- **Multi-language support**: Supports English (en) and Chinese (zh), which can be switched via the set lang command.
-- **Room and map system:** Supports room-to-room movement and grid-based map exploration.
+- **Region System**: Use areas to manage the game world and support grid-based exploration.
-- **Broadcasting:** Room-specific and global message broadcasting.
+- **Broadcast**: Supports regional and global message broadcasting.

 ## System Requirements
 - Go 1.18 or higher
-- Git (for cloning the project and dependencies)
+- Git (for cloning projects and dependencies)
 - Browser (for WebSocket client) or Telnet client

 ## Installation and Running

-### Clone the Project
+### Clone the project
 ```sh
 git clone https://github.com/yourusername/fsmud.git
 cd fsmud
 ```

-### Install Dependencies
+### Installation dependencies
-Ensure Go is installed, then run:
+Make sure Go is installed, then run:
 ```sh
 go mod tidy
 ```